ziman/ttstar/README.md

 ### Features

-Besides what the original paper had, we have the following ([P] = improvement over previous paper, [M] = improvement over Mishra-Linger):
+Besides what the original paper had, we have:
 * [P] higher-order erasure
 * [P] changing arities of functions
 * [M] data constructor support